isabella232/chx/Readme.md

 # chx

-A wrapper on top of JSX to make outputting text on a terminal with [chalk](https://github.com/chalk/chalk) a HTML-like experience.
+A wrapper on top of [chalk](https://github.com/chalk/chalk) to make outputting text on a terminal an HTML-like experience.

 ## How to use